-Your Spouse is automatically your Beneficiary unless you name another Beneficiary and your Spouse consents, in writing, to the naming of another Beneficiary.
-If you do not name a Beneficiary, the Death Benefit will be paid to your surviving Spouse and if none, to your estate.
+If you are married, your Spouse is automatically your Beneficiary unless you name another Beneficiary and your Spouse consents, in writing, to the naming of another Beneficiary.
+If you are not married or your Spouse does not survive you, or you do not name a Beneficiary, the Death Benefit will be paid to your surviving children, equally, and if none, to your estate.